nv1327/SocialSiren/README.md

 # SocialSiren
-A social distancing tool that alerts the app user whether they're in proximity of a sick person.
+A social distancing tool that alerts the app user when they're in proximity of a sick person.
 Created using geolocation in Flutter, which livestreams GPS data to a Node.js server that uploads to MongoDB Atlas.
 It is a powerful application because it has the ability to instantly go cross-platform and everything is stored/backed up in the cloud.

 Made for DistanceHacks from May 1-3, 2020 with no prior knowledge of REST APIs.
 My first virtual hackathon!